p-lr/TrekMe/Readme.md

 details.

 For example, France's IGN is ideal when you are in France and its territories (Guadeloupe, Martinique, Réunion, Tahiti, etc.).
 There is also USGS for the USA.
-But not all countries have similar service, so sometimes you will have to fallback to OpenStreetMap or Google map.
+However, not all countries have similar service, so sometimes you will have to fallback to OpenStreetMap.

 Some providers require you to subscribe to download their maps.
 This step is free for individuals, unless you have specific needs like heavy loads for your organization.